20 BEST Things To Do In Kelowna (British Columbia)

 okanagan lake

-One thing I absolutely love doing when I’m visiting Kelowna is spending time at the beach.
-They have many little pockets and areas where you can sunbathe and take a dip into Okanagan Lake.
+A key part of Kelowna culture is the warm weather and swimmable lake in the summer months.
+One thing I absolutely love doing when I visit Kelowna is spending time at the beach.
+There are many little pockets and areas where you can sunbathe and take a dip in Okanagan Lake.

 Floating on Okanagan Lake